Rest of My Life (Ludacris song)

-"Rest of My Life" is a song by American hip hop recording artist Ludacris, featuring Usher and David Guetta.
+"Rest of My Life" is a song by American rapper Ludacris, featuring Usher and David Guetta.
 It was released November 2, 2012 in promotion of his ninth studio album, Ludaversal, which was released on 31 March 2015.

 Background

 These three artists have had previous collaborations between them.
-Ludacris and Usher collaborated with Lil' Jon on the songs "Yeah!" (heard on Usher's Confessions album) and "Lovers and Friends" (heard on Lil' Jon's Crunk Juice album).
+Ludacris and Usher collaborated with Lil Jon on the songs "Yeah!" (heard on Usher's Confessions album) and "Lovers and Friends" (heard on Lil' Jon's Crunk Juice album).
 Usher was also featured on Guetta's 2011 smash hit single "Without You", on Guetta's album, Nothing but the Beat.
 Ludacris and Guetta also collaborated with Taio Cruz on the single "Little Bad Girl", also heard on Nothing but the Beat.

 Composition

 All three artists co-wrote the song with 112 member Slim, Giorgio Tuinfort, and Play-N-Skillz, while production was handled by Guetta and Tuinfort.
 The song's instrumental hook is similar to that of Afrojack's "Can't Stop Me".